neppiness/TIL/Computer science/Algorithm/simulation-07-31-2022.md

 ### What is called as a simulation problem?
 - These are just cases not classified as some specific algorithm (such as BFS or recursion) or data structures
-- So the simulation problems require detailed representation and not much background knowledge is needed
+- So the simulation problems require detailed implementation and not much background knowledge is needed

 ___